kader009/kader009/README.md

 ### Hi there 👋, My Name is Md Abdul Kader Molla
 I am from Bangladesh and a Front-End Developer 🐱‍👤🐱‍👤

-Skills: JAVASCRIPT / REACT / JS / HTML / CSS / BOOTSTRAP
+Skills: JAVASCRIPT / REACT / HTML / CSS / BOOTSTRAP

 - 🌱 I’m currently learning TypeScript, Nextjs, Docker, Redux
 - 💬 Ask me about What Ever You Want 🙌